(a) Differentiate between meristematic and permanent tissues in plants,

 Sol.

 a.
-Xylem and Phloem
+Xylem and Phloem are forms of complex tissue.

 b.
-Stomata
+Stomata have guard cells.

 e.
-Collenchyma
+Collenchyma gives flexibility to plants.

 g.
-Water and minerals
+Xylem transports Water and minerals from soil.

-Why is epidermis important for the plants?
+Why is the epidermis important for plants?

 Fill in the blanks